OliverMensahDev/angular-material-build-beautiful-apps-with-ease/README.md

 Install it with `npm install @angular/flex-layout` and import into `src/app.module.ts` as `import {FlexLayoutModule} from '@angular/flex-layout';`  and as always add the imported module to the imports array in `@NgModule`

 ### Making App Responsive
+Hide menu on small devices and show menu icon on small devices

 # Running the project on your local machine